erunyon/erikrunyon.com/source/capp30370/assignments.md

 - Required elements:
   - Bouncing ball that's continually changing colors
   - Cat (or replace with your animal of choice) moving left/right and changing directions
-- Add a link on your project list
+- Add a link on your project list.

 <hr>